TotalMiner/totalminer.github.io/lua/functions/getters/get_point.md

 ___

-The world point components are voxel coordinates so they are integers.
+The point components are voxel coordinates so they are integers.
 The point is taken from the actors foot position

 ___